null-create/sfs/README.md

 ## Docker

-Dillinger is very easy to install and deploy in a Docker container.
+`SFS` is very easy to install and deploy in a Docker container.

 By default, the Docker will expose port 8080, so change this within the Dockerfile if necessary.
 When ready, simply use the Dockerfile to